practicingruby/practicing-ruby-paid/posts/v3/008-criteria-for-disciplined-inheritance.md

 end
 ```

-The challenge in determing whether a `Stack` object can meaningfully be considered a subtype of this sort of structure is that we need to find a way to describe the functionality of a bag so that it is general enough to allow for interesting subtypes to exist, but specific enough to allow the `Bag` object to be used on its own in a predictable way.
-Because Ruby lacks the design-by-contract features that Liskov depends on in her paper, we need to describe this specification verbally rather than relying on our tools to inforce them for us.
-Something like the list of rules below are roughly similar to what she describes more formally in her work:
+The challenge in determining whether a `Stack` object can meaningfully be considered a subtype of this sort of structure is that we need to find a way to describe the functionality of a bag so that it is general enough to allow for interesting subtypes to exist but specific enough to allow the `Bag` object to be used on its own in a predictable way.
+Because Ruby lacks the design-by-contract features that Liskov depends on in her paper, we need to describe this specification verbally rather than relying on our tools to enforce them for us.
+Something like the following list of rules is roughly similar to what she describes more formally in her work:

 1) A bag has `items` and a size `limit`.

-2) A bag has a `push` operation which adds a new object to the bag's `items`
+2) A bag has a `push` operation, which adds a new object to the bag's `items`.

 * If the current number of `items` is less than the `limit`, the new object is added to the bag's `items`.

 * Otherwise, a `ContainerFullError` is raised.

-3) A bag has a `pop` operation which removes an object from the bag's `items` and returns it as a result.
+3) A bag has a `pop` operation, which removes an object from the bag's `items` and returns it as a result.

 * If the bag has no `items`, a `ContainerEmptyError` is raised.

-* Otherwise one object is removed from the bag's `items` and returned.
+* Otherwise, one object is removed from the bag's `items` and returned.

-4) A bag has an `include?` operation which indicates whether the provided object is one of bag's `items`.
+4) A bag has an `include?` operation, which indicates whether the provided object is one of bag's `items`.

-* If the bag's `items` contains the provided object, `true` is returned
+* If the bag's `items` contains the provided object, `true` is returned.

 * Otherwise, `false` is returned.

-With these rules in mind, we can see that the following `Stack` object satisfies the definition of a bag while simultaneously introducing a predictable ordering to `items`.
+With these rules in mind, we can see that the following `Stack` object satisfies the definition of a bag while simultaneously introducing a predictable ordering to `items`:

 ```ruby
 ContainerFullError  = Class.new(StandardError)